-2627969 - MG Magnesium no repairability, replacement components only. - PL and PL-R Some repairability depending upon the type of plastic involved, the degree of damage, and the component function.
+- PL and PL-R Some repairability depending upon the type of plastic involved, the degree of damage, and the component function.
 Cosmetic components such as fascias (PL) have a higher degree of repair allowed than those components which can carry components and loads.
 Where PL-R components are bonded to steel structure, Chrysler Group LLC will identify the proper adhesive to attach the replacement panel.
 Repair materials for PL are commonly available in the collision repair market. - CO Composite materials may be fiber reinforced (ex: Kevlar) panels or co-molded assemblies of steel and plastic.
 Any of these require specialized repair materials and processes.

-Information on sectioning of components will be identified in Non-Structural Sheet Metal Repair Guide, Weld / Weld Bonding and Sectioning Procedures,(Refer to Collision Information - Standard Procedure)
+Additional information on sectioning of components will also be identified in publications such as the Chrysler Group LLC Non-Structural Sheet Metal Repair Guide (81-316-0610) and Structural Sectioning Guide (81-316-0859).

 CALLOUT KEY DESCRIPTION COLOR

 LS Low-Strength Steel Black

 HS High-Strength Steel Green

 VHS Very High-Strength Steel Red

 LM Laminated Steel Grey

 AL Sheet Aluminium Purple

 MG Magnesium Brown

 PL Plastic Blue

 PL-R Fiber Reinforced Plastic Purple

-CO Composite Material Blue
+СО Composite Material Blue